Jutho/TensorKit.jl/docs/src/man/tutorial.md

 of a `TensorMap`, and the `TensorMap` is then required to be equivariant, i.e. it acts as an intertwiner between the tensor product representation on the domain and that on the codomain.
-By Schur's lemma, this means that the tensor is block diagonal in some basis corresponding to the so-called irreducible representations that can be coupled to by combining the different representations on the different spaces in the domain or codomain.
+By Schur's lemma, this means that the tensor is block diagonal in some basis corresponding to the irreducible representations that can be coupled to by combining the different representations on the different spaces in the domain or codomain.
 For Abelian symmetries, this does not require a basis change and it just imposes that the tensor has some block sparsity.
 Let's clarify all of this with some examples.

 We start with a simple ``ℤ₂`` symmetry:
 ```@repl tutorial